On Adversarial Robustness: A Neural Architecture Search perspective: Analysis and Results

 In the case of CIFAR-10 and CIFAR-100, NAS-based architectures outperform hand-crafted architectures in terms of architectural robustness for attacks like FGSM and F-FGSM by a significant margin.
-However, for stronger and most commonly used attacks like PGD, NAS based architectures fail significantly compared to hand-crafted models.
-In terms of HRS score, the difference in the best-performing NAS and hand-crafted models is 21\%.
+However, for stronger and most commonly used attacks like PGD and AutoPGD, NAS-based architectures fail significantly compared to hand-crafted models.
+In terms of HRS, for CIFAR-10 dataset, the difference in the best-performing NAS and hand-crafted models is 21\%.

-This trend seen in CIFAR-10/100 for attacks like FGSM, F-FGSM did not hold for large scale datasets like ImageNet and relatively complex tasks like fine-grained classification.
+This trend seen in CIFAR-10/100 for attacks like FGSM and F-FGSM do not hold for large-scale datasets like ImageNet and relatively complex tasks like fine-grained classification.
 In the case of Imagenet, handcrafted models are more robust than NAS-based architectures for all the attacks.
 Similarly, for the task of fine-grained classification on Flowers-102 dataset, handcrafted models like DenseNet-169 and VGG-16 beat NAS based architectures by a significant margin.
 Even in terms of clean accuracy, for which the NAS-based models are generally known to be better than handcrafted models, NAS architectures fail by a margin of $\sim$1.5\% for the Flowers-102 dataset.

 This trend of robustness for all four datasets is clearly shown in Figure \ref{robust_comparison}.
 As the dataset size or the task complexity increases, hand-crafted models start to be better for all the three adversarial attacks.
-For stronger attacks like PGD, handcrafted models are more robust when compared to NAS based architectures at any given dataset scale.
-While NAS based architectures achieve SoTA clean accuracy in general, the robustness of these architectures is very erratic.
+For stronger attacks like PGD, handcrafted models are more robust when compared to NAS-based architectures at any given dataset scale.
+While NAS-based architectures achieve SoTA clean accuracy in general, the robustness of these architectures is very erratic.

-In summary, as the dataset size (in terms of the number of classes) or the task's complexity increases, NAS-based architectures are more vulnerable to adversarial attacks than hand-crafted models if no adversarial training is performed.
+In summary, as the dataset size~(in terms of both samples and number of classes) or the complexity of the task increases, NAS-based architectures are more vulnerable to adversarial attacks than hand-crafted models when no explicit adversarial training is performed.